Dead End Drive-In: Plot

-Preparing for an attempt to climb a fence, Crabs soon discovers that it is electrified.
+Trying to climb a fence, Crabs discovers that it is electrified.
 He locates the wheels he needs but learns his fuel tank has been drained.
 He steals fuel from a police vehicle, but then finds his engine stripped.
 Suspecting that Thompson, who receives a stipend for each prisoner, is behind the sabotage, Crabs warns him not to interfere again.
-Further complicating matters are the verbal and physical fights Crabs continues to have with one of the racist gangs.
+Further complicating matters are the confrontations Crabs continues to have with a racist gang.
 During this time, Carmen makes no attempt to avoid the unhealthy eating and drug culture at the camp.
-She becomes friends with several of the female inmates, who are successful at indoctrinating her to the encampment's bizarre racist mentality that non-white Australians are somehow to blame for society's problems; a situation exacerbated by the arrival of foreigners trucked into the camp.
-All attempts to talk sense into her fail, and Crabs soon realizes that she has succumbed to the hopelessness that pervades the encampment, as have many of the other trapped kids that Jimmy tries to talk sense into.
+She becomes friends with several of the female inmates, who are successful at indoctrinating her to the encampment's racist mentality that non-white Australians are to blame for society's problems; a situation exacerbated by the arrival of foreigners and illegal immigrants (who cannot be sent back to where they came from as global warming has rendered Europe and most of Asia uninhabitable) trucked into the camp.
+All attempts by Crabs to talk sense into her fail because she has succumbed to the hopelessness that pervades the encampment, as have many of the other trapped kids that Jimmy tries to interact with.

-Crabs makes one more spectacular effort at escape: while the majority of the encampment, including Carmen, attend a racist meeting, he hijacks a tow truck.
+Crabs makes one more effort at escape: while the majority of the encampment, including Carmen, attend a racist meeting, he hijacks a tow truck.
 He attempts to sneak out peacefully, but is recognized by Thompson.
 This leads to a car chase inside the encampment; the police fire automatic weapons at the tow truck, which frightens the prisoners who are hiding in the café.
 Eventually, Crabs crashes but manages to elude the police on foot.
 He finds Carmen and unsuccessfully attempts to reason with her; he kisses her and wishes her well.
-Crabs disarms Thompson and forces him to delete his profile, but his escape attempt ends in a violent confrontation with the police; Thompson is accidentally killed, and the remaining policeman hunts down Crabs.
-Using the lowered ramp of a police tow truck that is parked near the main entrance, Crabs launches a stolen police tow truck over the fence and lands on the S-Road, successfully driving away to freedom.
+Crabs disarms Thompson and forces him to delete him from the government server, but his escape attempt ends in another confrontation with the police; Thompson is accidentally killed, and the remaining policeman hunts down Crabs.
+Using the lowered ramp of a police tow truck that is parked near the main entrance, Crabs launches another vehicle over the fence and lands on the S-Road, successfully driving away to freedom.